Melissa Reeves

 Additional programming

-3 - 5 hour workshop
+1.5 - 3 hour workshop

 This workshop discusses the impact of mental health on academic achievement and social-emotional functioning.
 Participants will learn the developmental indicators of mental health challenges and identify the barriers that schools face in addressing mental health needs.
 Multi-tiered strategies that can be delivered in the classroom, via small group, or individually with a focus on proactive approaches to addressing mental health needs and interventions to promote skill building will be discussed.
-In addition, how schools can provide intensive supports and utilize community services to supplement school-based services and programs will be reviewed. sel for classroom teachers and/or
+In addition, how schools can provide intensive supports and utilize community services to supplement school-based services and programs will be reviewed SEL for classroom teachers and/or

 school mental health professionals 1 - 2 hours

 Participants in this workshop will learn how to integrate the 5 key SEL areas of social-emotional learning into their curriculum to include self-awareness, self-management, social awareness, relationship skills, and responsible decision making.
-Classroom, small group, and individualized interventions will be discussed that can help to facilitate better identification, understanding, and management of emotions while facilitating relationships and building a sense of community. a new normal: sel considerations
+Classroom, small group, and individualized interventions will be discussed that can help to facilitate better identification, understanding, and management of emotions while facilitating relationships and building a sense of community. |

 TRAUMA